 My favorite recording of this cantata, by … surprise, surprise … Herreweghe, can be found here on YouTube.
-Please support the artists and purchase the entire “Jesus deine Passion” album by Herreweghe here on Amazon.
-It includes all cantatas Bach ever wrote for this last Sunday before Lent*, an extremely important day for Bach.
+Please support the artists and purchase the entire “Jesu, deine Passion” album by Herreweghe here on Amazon.
+It includes all four cantatas Bach wrote for this last Sunday before Lent*, and they are all excellent.
 Soloists are Dorothee Mields, soprano; Jan Kobow, tenor; and Peter Kooij, bass.

 Find the text of Cantata 127 here, and the score here.